PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/arrays.md

 # Arrays in C++

-C++ uses simple built-in arrays, discussed on this page - and also a separate `<array>` library, not discussed.
+C++ uses simple built-in arrays, discussed on this page - and a separate `<array>` library, not discussed.

-The built-in have values and length fixed at initilisation, and they may not be copied.
+The built-in arrays have values and length fixed at initialisation, and they may not be copied.

 An array is the C++ fundamental method for representing a sequence of objects in memory.